 If you have tight hips, hamstrings, calves, shoulders, whatever, yoga is exactly what you need.
 Flexibility is not a prerequisite; it’s a result.
 The person touching their nose to their knees does not win (at yoga).
 The person who improves their flexibility safely over time wins (at life!).

 Flexibility is a key component of physical fitness.
 Cardio and strength training are on most people’s radar, but flexibility often isn’t until pain or injury arises.
 When they do, the treatment frequently involves stretching tight muscles that are limiting range of motion and putting stress on vulnerable areas like the joints.

 We must also mention the mental benefits of increasing your flexibility.
 Flexibility is improved through stretching and stretching feels good.
 When you stretch, you relieve stress by releasing tension.
 Where the body goes, the mind follows.
 When you let go of physical tension, you also let go of mental tension.
 That’s one of the reasons yoga is so good at reducing stress, alleviating insomnia, and increasing a sense of well-being.

 How Does Yoga Help Improve Flexibility?

 Alignment is the precise way that each pose is done to maximise its benefits and minimise the risk of injury.
 This may include using props to support tight areas as they begin to open up.
 Practising with the insight of alignment helps ensure that you aren’t compromising one area of the body in an attempt to focus on another area.
-The experience of a good teacher helps bring alignment to the fore, as does using a yoga mat with alignment guides.
+An experienced teacher helps bring alignment to the fore, as does using a yoga mat with alignment guides.